Decorated cluster lattices: a natural framework for classical spin liquids and flat bands

 \subsection{Vertex-decorated systems}

 If each vertex of the parent lattice is replaced by a cluster, one may suppress the bonds of the original lattice altogether to directly connect the cluster-vertices.
-These clusters can be connected through their corners or their edges/faces, leading to two alternative constructions. \begin{itemize} \item \emph{Corner-sharing clusters.} To link the clusters through their corners requires the vertices of the parent lattice to be replaced by clusters having as many corners as the coordination number $z_p$ of the parent lattice.
+These clusters can be connected through their corners or their edges/faces, leading to two main alternative constructions. \begin{itemize} \item \emph{Corner-sharing clusters.} To link the clusters through their corners requires the vertices of the parent lattice to be replaced by clusters having as many corners as the coordination number $z_p$ of the parent lattice.
 This way each link of the parent lattice is now replaced by a contact between two neighboring clusters corners.
-Following this procedure starting form the honeycomb lattice lead for example to build a kagome lattice, while starting from a square square lattice corresponds to draw a checkerboard lattice, see Table.~\ref{tab: 2d cluster systems}.
-In 3D the scheme is similar, the cubic lattice leading to the octochlore lattice while the diamond lattice produces the octahedral lattice, see Table.~\ref{tab: 3d cluster systems}. \item \emph{Face-sharing clusters.} If the vertices are replaced by clusters having as many faces as the parent coordination number, clusters can be connected through their faces.
+Following this procedure starting form the honeycomb lattice lead for example to build a kagome lattice, while starting from a square lattice corresponds to draw a checkerboard lattice, see Table.~\ref{tab: 2d cluster systems}.
+In 3D the scheme is similar, the cubic lattice leading to the octochlore lattice while the diamond lattice produces the pyrochlore lattice, see Table.~\ref{tab: 3d cluster systems}. \item \emph{Face-sharing clusters.} If the vertices are replaced by clusters having as many faces as the parent coordination number, clusters can be connected through their faces.
 The simplest examples are the triangular lattice that give the hexagonal cluster lattice, see Table.~\ref{tab: 2d cluster systems}, or the honeycomb lattice which leads to the triangular lattice. \end{itemize} These two main schemes can also be mixed to produce cluster lattices with different types of contacts between neighboring clusters, as for the square hexagonal lattice of Table. \ref{tab: 2d cluster systems} or the quadrupahedral lattice of Table. \ref{tab: 3d cluster systems}.

 Making a vertex-decorated lattice does not however require to suppress the parent system links.
 These can be either conserved or replaced by cluster-bonds, leading to produce bond and vertex-decorated systems.